 The fact that the old cable model is dying in not in dispute; subscription numbers have been dropping off for some time, with 2014 being something of a milestone year.
-It should come as no surprise that 2015 saw further decline in cable and broadcast television viewership, and 2016 looks to continue this trend.
+It should come as no surprise that 2015 saw further decline in cable and broadcast television viewership, and 2016 on continued this trend.
 Cable and broadcast television still has reach, but its days may be numbered.

-It begs the question: why are more and more families choosing to cut the cable cord?
+It begs the question: Why are more and more families choosing to cut the cable cord?
 As is often the case when the status quo suddenly becomes upended, there isn’t just one reason.
 Rather, a number of different factors have contributed to the decline in cable and broadcast television viewership.

 Compare this cost to Netflix and Hulu, both of which can be had for less than $10 per month, and the cost savings becomes plainly evident.
 Put simply, the difference in price between cable and streaming services is significant (and the cost benefits rather self-evident).

 Furthermore, carriers like T-Mobile are catching on to this fact, and now offer features like Binge On for their phones, which eats up no data when watching video or listening to music (if using a supported service, of which Binge On has more than 60, including well-known channels like ESPN and Nickelodeon).

 3. Changing Viewing Habits

 Instead, families watch the next day on Hulu, or catch only the highlights on YouTube or the broadcast networks’ own websites.
 Or in some cases, viewers will simply wait until a season hits Netflix, and then binge watch an entire series over the course of a long weekend.

-Have You Cut the Cord?
+Have You Cut the Cable Cord?
 You Can.

 Cutting the cable cord may seem daunting, particularly if you grew up on cable television and your kids are accustomed to watching certain shows at a certain time.
 But not only is it possible, it can be downright easy — and you’ll save a fair bit of money in the process.

 With streaming services like Netflix, Hulu, Amazon Prime, and HBO Go (among others), you will likely find that most of the shows you currently watch are still available to you once you ditch cable.
-In some cases, you may even be able to watch your favorite television shows the day after they premiere – Hulu has become a go-to for many people interesting in doing just this.
+In some cases, you may even be able to watch your favorite television shows the day after they premiere.
+Hulu has become a go-to for many people interested in doing just this.

 Put simply, if you’re afraid that you’ll be hurting for choice once you ditch cable, don’t be.
 Your options will be nearly limitless.